 He was way ahead of his time as an athlete; probably too far ahead for his own good.

 McGinnis was as dominant a high school basketball player as there’s ever been.
-At 6-foot-8, he had uncommon strength and agility.
+At 6-foot-8, he had uncommon strength and agility, and a motor to go with it.
 Despite being teamed with another great player, future college All-American and first-round draft pick Steve Downing, he was the star of the Washington High School team that went undefeated and won the state championship in 1969.
-He scored 35 points in the final game of the state tournament and was an obvious choice for Mr. Basksetball.
+He scored 35 points in the final game of the state tournament and was an obvious choice for Mr. Basketball.

-McGinnis is equally remembered for his performance in the annual all-star series with Kentucky after he had been named Mr. Basketball.
-He scored 23 points and hit just 8-of-26 shots in the first game in Indianapolis, after which a Kentucky player named Joe Voskuhl was quoted in the Louisville paper as saying he wasn’t all that impressed.
+McGinnis is equally remembered for his performance in the annual all-star series with Kentucky.
+He scored 23 points and hit just 8-of-26 shots in the first game in Indianapolis, after which a Kentucky player named Joe Voskuhl was quoted in the Louisville Courier-Journal as saying he wasn’t all that impressed.
 That got back to McGinnis, who responded with 53 points on 20-of-32 shots, 30 rebounds and four blocked shots in the second game in Louisville.
-He could have scored 60; he missed nine foul shots, including the front end of five one-and-one opportunities.
+He could have scored 60; he missed nine foul shots, including the front end of five one-and-one opportunities, and had to sit out a few minutes after he blew out a shoe and had to wait for a replacement.

 McGinnis always believed that game was fateful, because it was the last game his father saw him play.
-Shortly afterward, his dad was killed in a construction accident.
+Shortly afterward, his dad was killed when he fell off a scaffolding at a construction site.

 He became such a star the Pacers couldn’t compete for him in the open marketplace when he became a free agent that summer.
 He jumped to Philadelphia in the NBA and was a two-time All-Star in that league, but his playing career faded quickly.
 By the time the Pacers reacquired him in a trade for an emerging Alex English – not quite the best trade in the Pacers’ franchise history – McGinnis was a shell of his former self.
 He averaged just 4.7 points in his final season, 1981-82, and was cut in training camp the following season.
 He was just 32 at the time.